Top 8 des aliments sources de vitamine D - DIJO Paris

 What is vitamin D?

-Vitamin D, also called calciferol, is one of the vitamins synthesized in part by the body.
-The body synthesizes 80-90% of it through the skin thanks to exposure to the sun and more particularly via UVB rays.
-The remaining 10-20% comes to us through food.
+Vitamin D, also known as calciferol, is one of the vitamins partially synthesized by the body.
+The body synthesizes 80-90% of it through the skin, thanks to exposure to sunlight, particularly UVB rays.
+The remaining 10-20% comes from food.

 Heat, light and oxidation can alter it.
 It is therefore stable if stored away from light and in the absence of oxygen.

-It is a so-called fat-soluble vitamin, meaning that it is soluble in fats.
-Consequently, it is assimilated by the body in the presence of the latter.
-In our body, it is stored in the liver, muscles and adipose tissue.
-It is thus released according to the needs of our cells.
+It is a so-called fat-soluble vitamin, meaning it is soluble in fats.
+Therefore, it is assimilated by the body in the presence of these fats.
+In our bodies, it is stored in the liver, muscles, and adipose tissue.
+It is then released according to the needs of our cells.

 However, excessive vitamin D stores, or hypervitaminosis D, can be dangerous and toxic to the body.
-This is why it is important not to supplement “blindly” because there may be no need.
+This is why it is important not to supplement blindly, as there may not be a need.

 What is vitamin D used for?
 Its different roles

 Vitamin D is essential for the proper functioning of the body.
-Its main role is to maintain balanced phosphocalcic homeostasis.
-To do this, it increases the absorption capacity of calcium and phosphorus by the intestines.
+Its main role is to maintain balanced calcium and phosphorus homeostasis.
+It does this by increasing the intestinal absorption of calcium and phosphorus.

-A good blood calcium level ensures optimal mineralization of tissues (bones, cartilage and teeth), good muscle contraction, nerve transmission and blood coagulation.
+A good blood calcium level helps ensure optimal mineralization of tissues (bones, cartilage and teeth), good muscle contraction, nerve transmission and blood clotting.
 Vitamin D therefore intervenes in these processes indirectly.

-It also plays a role in hormonal regulation (notably of thyroid hormones T3 and T4), the differentiation of cells of the immune system and the modulation of the intestinal microbiota (notably in cases of chronic inflammatory bowel diseases).
+It also plays a role in hormonal regulation (particularly of thyroid hormones T3 and T4), the differentiation of immune system cells and the modulation of the intestinal microbiota (particularly in cases of chronic inflammatory bowel diseases).

 It also appears that this vitamin, when taken as a supplement, is involved in the weight loss process in people who are obese or overweight.